 Working closely and taking a proactive role in the sector’s key strategy groups – including RenewableUK, Scottish Renewables and CBI Energy Group – we are at the forefront of energy policy in the UK, helping to shape the future of clean energy.

 For more information on how our clean energy lawyers can assist you please get in touch.

-Our market-leading offshore wind practice advises prominent developers, including work on four of the seven Round 3 projects in UK waters, and we continue to support the delivery, financing, operation and maintenance of more established offshore wind farms.
+We also continue to support the delivery, financing, operation and maintenance of more established offshore wind farms.

 Shepherd and Wedderburn has been at the forefront of the onshore wind development since the sector’s inception.
 Our team advised ScottishPower on its first three wind farms, which were built in Northern Ireland in the 1990s.
 As the development of onshore wind in Scotland and the UK has gathered pace, our expertise has grown, and our clean energy lawyers are now renowned for their ‘whole of life’ knowledge.